School of Neuroscience Study Abroad

 Have you ever thought about how neurological diseases might be perceived and treated differently in other countries?
 Or what neuroscience technology research is being done abroad?
 Studying abroad is a great opportunity for you to learn about the world and your field of study while earning credit toward your degree.
 You can learn new skills and strengthen competencies (for example, learning how to communicate effectively in another culture and how to handle ambiguous situations).
 This valuable development can help you with your professional, academic, and personal goals.

 There are many programs available to Neuroscience students.
-Visit the Global Education Office for details and opportunities.
-Below are a few recommended programs to get you started:
+Visit the Global Education Office for opportunities and details.
+Below are a few recommended programs to get you started.

 Term: Year, Fall, Spring, Summer